nican0r/elasticswap-recon/ElasticSwapMath.md

   (Note: Omega ~= Sigma, which is expected behaviour)

 -------------------------------------------------------------------------------------------------------------------
-Now, liquidity provider #2 decides to withdraw all of his liquidity, he recieves a certain amount of quoteTokens and baseTokens, given by:
+Now, liquidity provider #2 decides to withdraw all of his liquidity, he receives a certain amount of quoteTokens and baseTokens, given by:

   deltaX = alpha * deltaRo / Ro
   deltaY = beta * deltaRo / Ro

   Where,
-    deltaX - The amount of quoteTokens recieved deltaY - The amount of baseTokens received deltaRo - The number of liquidity tokens to be redeemed - here it is all that he had initialy recieved
+    deltaX - The amount of quoteTokens received deltaY - The amount of baseTokens received deltaRo - The number of liquidity tokens to be redeemed - here it is all that he had initially received

   Hence we get,
     deltaRo = (-1) * 1205617.69142946611 = -1205617.69142946611